US stumbles to 2-0 loss at 1st-place Canada in qualifying

 “It’s hard for me to remember a performance away from home this dominant without getting a result,” Berhalter said.

-Notes: Tyler Adams, one of only two Americans to appear in every qualifier, came out in the 67th minute with a strained right hamstring.
+Notes: Tyler Adams, one of only two Americans to appear in every qualifier, came out in the 67th with a strained right hamstring.
 Richards injured a foot, forcing the U.S. to finish with 10 men, and Walker Zimmerman was held out with a hamstring injury.
 Berhalter said Zimmerman could return Wednesday. … Vitória is suspended for Canada’s match at El Salvador for his second yellow card, assessed for hacking down Pulisic in the 31st. … Panama rallied for a 3-2 win over visiting Jamaica.
 After Michail Antonio’s fifth-minute penalty kick for the Reggae Boyz, Javain Brown had an own goal on a header in the 43rd, Davis scored in the 51st and Azmahar Ariano in the 69th.
-Jamaica’s Andre Gray got a goal in the 87th. … Mexico hosted Costa Rica, and Honduras was home against El Salvador.
+Jamaica’s Andre Gray got a goal in the 87th. … Mexico was held to a 0-0 draw by visiting Costa Rica, the first time since 2016 that El Tri failed to score at home in a qualifier. … Nelson Bonilla scored in the 35th minute and Darwin Cerén in the second minute of second-half stoppage time for El Salvador.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports